 - Perform two sets of 10 per day, focusing on quality and taking your time

-Squatting is known for creating firm, round glutes, but it is also a very functional important exercise for your core and pelvic floor strength.
-Doing squats with proper form helps to establish an appropriate alignment in your posture, and while you move around during the day — stooping to pick something up, lift a child or some groceries, or get up and down from a chair.
+Squatting is known for creating firm, round glutes, but it is also a very functional and important exercise for your core and pelvic floor strength.
+Doing squats with proper form helps to establish an appropriate alignment in your posture while you move around during the day — stooping to pick something up, lift a child or some groceries, or get up and down from a chair.

 Squatting is also a fantastic posture for birthing.
-Throughout history, women squatted to give birth, and it is still commonly done today.
+Throughout history, women squatted to give birth, which is still common practice.
 Using gravity and proper body alignment during squatting is a fantastic way to give birth.

-Studies show that avoiding laying on your back and instead birthing in a squatting position can help the baby descend through the birth canal more efficiently, and may result in:
+Studies show that avoiding laying on your back and instead birthing in a squatting position can help the baby descend through the birth canal more efficiently and may result in:9

 - shorter second-stage labor